Just a Minute: Recording locations

 The first show in 1967 was recorded in the Playhouse Theatre in central London, and the 35th anniversary show was also recorded there, and broadcast on New Year's Day 2003.

 For the first 30 years, most shows were recorded in the Paris Theatre in central London.
 In 1992, a new producer, Sarah Smith, took the show outside central London and recorded some shows in nearby Highgate.
-A year later, the show left London for the first time; the first such shows broadcast were recorded in Bury St Edmunds and Llandudno.
+A year later, the show left London for the first time; the first shows to be made outside London were recorded in Bury St Edmunds and Llandudno.
 The show started going to the Edinburgh Festival Fringe in 1993 and has been there every year since.
 In recent years most shows, though not all, have been recorded at the BBC Radio Theatre in Broadcasting House in central London.

-In February 2012, two episodes of the show were recorded at the Comedy Store, in Mumbai in India, the first time the show has recorded outside Britain.
+In February 2012, two episodes of the show were recorded at the Comedy Store in Mumbai in India, the first time the show has recorded outside Britain.
 The programme played for many years on the BBC World Service and is said to have a large following in India.